 As for Marx & Engels, in the Communist Manifesto (1848) they write: 'We have seen above, that the first step in the revolution by the working class, is to raise the proletariat to the position of ruling class, to win the battle for democracy.'

 'The Communist Manifesto had already proclaimed the struggle for the general franchise, for democracy, as one of the first & most important tasks of the militant proletariat . . .'

-Engels - 'Introduction to Class Struggles in France' (1895)
+Engels - Introduction to Class Struggles in France (1895).

 Furthermore; 'According to Lenin, socialism & democracy are indivisible....
 The essence of perestroika lies in the fact that it unites socialism with democracy & revives the Leninist concept of socialist construction both in theory & in practice.
 We want more socialism &, therefore, more democracy.'

 - Mikhail Gorbachev

 'the UK is only superficially governed by MPs & the voters who elect them.
 Parliamentary democracy is, in truth, little more than a means of securing a periodical change in the management team, which is then allowed to preside over a system that remains in essence intact.
-If the British people were ever to ask themselves what power they truly enjoyed under our political system they would be amazed to discover how little it is'
+If the British people were ever to ask themselves what power they truly enjoyed under our political system they would be amazed to discover how little it is'.

 So what can we glean with certainty about democracy from the above?

 1. Most of the ancient Greek philosphers despised it including Plato, who said it was corrupt & led to tyranny & slavery.